|

 IDENTICAL?

-A. There are three parts of an inspection report:
+There are three parts of an inspection report:

 findings, recommendations, and estimates.